spcourse/sp2/10 Complexity/notebook/10 getting started.md

 module) and write your answers in the code cells there.

-For each of the sections in Part 1, 2 and 3 of this module there will some corresponing question you should answer in this notebook.
-After completing a section, answer the question in this notebook and check your answers, before moving on to the next section.
+For each of the sections in Part 1, 2 and 3 of this module there will some corresponing question you should answer in the notebook.
+After completing a section, answer the question in the notebook and check your answers, before moving on to the next section.